 What’s FFE and What We’re About

-Our mission is to advance a thriving ecosystem for the fermentation industry in Europe.
+Our mission is to advance a thriving ecosystem for the advanced fermentation industry in Europe.

 What’s food fermentation?